CIHR New Investigator Award

 Areas of Research

-My lab is generally interested in understanding the molecular alterations that occur to epithelial cells during bacterial infections.
-We have focused primarily on 4 separate aspects related to bacterial infections; 1) alterations to the skeleton within host cells (the cytoskeleton), 2) strategies bacteria use to gain entry to their host cells, 3) the molecular mechanisms of diarrhea generation and 4) the identification of therapeutics for bacterial infections and other diseases.
+My lab is interested in understanding the molecular alterations that occur during bacterial infections of epithelial cells.
+We have 3 major areas of research; 1) alterations to the skeleton within host cells (the cytoskeleton), 2) strategies bacteria use to gain entry to their host cells and spread from one cell to another and 3) the identification of therapeutics for bacterial infections and other diseases.

 Future courses may be subject to change.